tomaleksp/learning-angular2/README.md

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## ERRORS
+## Errors
 There is an error:
 `ERROR in Cannot read property 'provide' of null` which may be related to circular references.
-Needs investigation...
+Needs investigation (https://github.com/angular/angular/issues/8519)...